cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/box-by-box/latent-structure-box.md

 - Run specialized search or modeling procedures for latent structures.
 - Prepare latent-variable models for estimation, simulation, or comparison.

+### Latent structure and simulation

+To run latent models in **Simulation**:

+1. Specify a **structure over the latent variables** in this box (latent nodes and edges among them), together with their observed indicators.
+2. Convert or link this latent structure to a parametric model (e.g., SEM or Hybrid).
+3. Use that parametric model as a source in the *Simulation* box.

+Without a specified structure over the latents, Simulation cannot generate full joint data for observed + latent variables.

+See also:

+- `Tetrad Interface → Detail Callouts → Latent Models and Simulation`

 ## Typical workflow

 1. **Prepare inputs (graphs, clusters, or data)**